 How common is this cancer?

-It is not a very common form of cancer, but it is one of the most common cancers in males aged between 15 and 45 years.
-In Western Australia in 2010, 70 cases of testicular cancer were diagnosed and there were 6 deaths from this cancer.
+It is not a very common form of cancer, but it is one of the most common cancer in males aged between 15 and 45 years.

 What are the signs and symptoms of testicular cancer?